daoventures/DaoProtocol/README.md

 #### function `withdraw(list)`
 Withdraw from Yearn Earn and Vault contract.
 This function only can access through daoVault contract.
-- *Param*: number list [Yearn Earn withdraw amount, Yearn Vault withdraw amount]
+- *Param*: number list [Yearn Earn withdraw shares, Yearn Vault withdraw shares]
+> Get Yearn Earn/Vault withdraw shares from Yearn-Farmer v2 through getEarnDepositBalance()/getVaultDepositBalance().
+Deposit balance = shares amount.
+This is for the very first strategy only(before vesting).

 #### function `refund()`
 Refund from Yearn-Farmer contract.
 This function only can access through daoVault contract.
 This function only available after Yearn-Farmer in vesting state.